 Fat fact busters: Why low fat doesn’t always mean healthy

-When we embark on a healthier eating journey, the first thing people often reach for are the low fat alternatives.
-Not only can the terms ‘low fat’, ‘reduced fat’, ‘50% fat’, ‘fat free’, be a minefield in themselves, choosing those options may not always be a healthier alternative.
+When we embark on a healthier eating journey, the first thing people often reach for is the low-fat alternatives.
+Not only can the terms ‘low fat’, ‘reduced fat’, ‘50% fat’, ‘fat-free’, be a minefield in themselves, choosing those options may not always be a healthier alternative.

 We need fat!

 Fat is an essential nutrient.
 Omega-3 and Omega-6 are essential fatty acids that must be consumed as part of our diet, as we cannot make them ourselves.
 Our bodies use these essential fatty acids to make other fatty acids and molecules.
 These products are used in many crucial processes and structures in the body.
 For example, every single cell in your body has a protective wall or membrane that is made from fatty acids!

 Other essential nutrients we eat, such as Vitamin A and Vitamin E are fat-soluble nutrients, which means they need fat to be present to be effectively absorbed by the body.